schmisev/pitchscript/README.md

-﻿Pitchscript
+Pitchscript
 ===========

 Pitchscript is a simple music notation system that translates to midi-like data.

 Pitchscript uses a sort of "write head", in which pitches (notes and/or chords) are stored.
 They can then be "written" to the midi-like datastructure with the help of some commands.

-There are thus only TWO basic types of commands
+There are thus only TWO basic types of syntax elements
 - Update/overwrite pitches in write head
 - Single-character prefix commands for adding notes, rests and adjusting the global pitch/octave